 If you experience pulpal nerve damage from deep tooth decay, a cracked or fractured tooth, or a sports-related injury, you will need a root canal treatment to save the tooth.
 Signs of pulpal damage include pain while chewing, gum or facial swelling, oversensitivity to hot or cold drinks, discolouration, or the tooth appearing gray.
 Further, drainage from your tooth and tenderness in your gums can indicate that you need a root canal.

-Where to Go For Root Canal Treatment in Hamilton
+Root Canal Treatment in Hamilton

 Contact Olivieri Dental Care for root canal treatment today!